simseksevval/Audio-Player/README.md

 # Audio-Player
-This Audio Player program was created using C# language in Visual Studio Enviroment .
+This Audio Player program was created using C# language in Visual Studio Enviroment.
+The program plays the music loaded into the program.